-- 1. Shoe-limit Games The lower-rated contestants will decide on the first pitch and pitch their four (4) shoes.
-The higher-rated pitchers will then pitch their four (4) shoes and all pitchers will then walk to the opposite end, decide on the scoring, and pick up their shoes.
-The scores of the highest-rated team should be recorded first and they will also pitch first for the remainder of the game.
+- 1. Shoe-limit Games The Tournament Director will determine who starts the pitching rotation and how the pitching rotation continues.
+The pitchers at both ends will pitch their shoes and then walk to the other end and decide the scoring and pickup their shoes.
 Which one of them (and their opponents) pitches first depends upon the scoring system (cancellation or count-all) being used, following the rules of singles play.
-This procedure will continue until the game is over. - Point-limit Games The higher-rated contestants will decide on the first pitch and pitch their four (4) shoes.
-The lower-rated contestants will determine the scoring for these shoes.
+This procedure will continue until the game is over. - 2.
+Point-limit Games The Tournament Director will determine who starts the pitching and how the pitching rotation continues.